beilQCA/7515QCA-Assessment2/index.md

 ![Image](_MG_3351.jpg)

+I set up the rPi0W in *headless* mode - basically allowing it to operate without tethering to monitor, keyboard and mouse.
+I use Putty to remote into the device and proceed to set up the required system environment.
+I will enable VNC server so that I can remote-desktop into it for a GUI experience when it comes to using the Arduino IDE.

+I install the latest Arduino IDE on the rPi0W - currently v1.8.12.
+This will provide access to fast C libraries - significantly faster than using Python and *should* be sufficient to provide the pipeline grunt needed to downsample MPG files.
+Additional libraries will be required to provide the physical communication between the rPi0W and the APA102 LEDs (namely the Adafruit Dotstar library), but I may add a Teensy 3.5/3.6 SBC if the Pi struggles with the streaming task.
+Fortunately, there are support libraries for this board available via the Arduino IDE as well.

+The rPi0W has on-board WiFi and Bluetooth capabilities, so it is a trivial task transferring files across to it as required.

+The next step will be to test the LED strip hooked up to the Pi and a 5V power source.
+The finished device will separate the controller system (with its own dedicated LiPo battery; completely housed on the rotating frame) from the driving motor unit and its power-supply and controlling unit housed in the base unit.
+This is necessary since using a power supply to support the rotating electronics would require a high-speed slip-ring which are prohibitively expensive.
+Separating these means that the motor can be switched on/off independent of the display system - allowing the user to switch on the boot up and initialise the systemhttps://learn.adafruit.com/pages/6062/elements/1376624/download?type=zip before switching on the kinetic mechanism.

 *This more fully developed concept should include consideration of the interaction scheme, technical functionality, fabrication approach, materials to be used, and aesthetic.*

 ### Interaction flowchart ###